Program length: 1 year

 Two candidates are selected on a competitive basis each year.
-The program runs for a year, from mid-July to the following July.
+The program runs for a year, and starts the first week in June.

 To be eligible to apply for the Audiology Externship, applicants must be enrolled in an accredited Doctor of Audiology program.
 Candidates must have completed the didactic portion of the degree before being admitted to the externship.

 Your application and all supporting documentation must be received between July 10 – September 10 the year before you would like to start your externship.